rachellindsay/craft-backyard-u/README.md

 ### Some thoughts on the database:

 ddev database lives in a docker volume, so it subject to being removed in a docker prune.
 Possible to back it up with: `ddev export-db > backup.sql`, restore it with `ddev import-db < backup.sql`.
-Access adminer with `ddev adminer`.
+Access adminer with `ddev adminer` (if that doesn't work `ddev describe`).